 KIPs views that ‘indications are positive that changes introduced to KIP to address gender inequality have set the program on a good trajectory towards higher level development outcomes’ and ‘the work done to date under KIP is good preparation but can be further consolidated to ensure that women across communities are able to engage as these channels evolve’ do not reflect the reality of village life across the Kokoda Trail.

-KIPs failure to hold annual workshops in villages and conduct training programs to enable them to ‘value-add’ to the Kokoda trekking industry since they assumed control of the Kokoda Trail in 2008 is difficult to understand.
+KIPs failure to hold annual workshops in villages and conduct training programs to enable local communities to ‘value-add’ to the Kokoda trekking industry since they assumed control in 2009 is difficult to understand.
 It is indicative of a ‘top-down’ academic approach that will never work in a subsistence village environment.